Gamblersi/Gamblersi/README.md

 <img width="498" height="212" alt="ezgif-821282a6e21e91d1" src="https://github.com/user-attachments/assets/a392f25b-6c07-4b27-955c-991ffb7435f5" />

-ohhh u want to be the chance of pt so badddd , ohhh u want these titles sooo badddd ohhhhh you know who u areee there is no point in shit talking behind my back btw and the audacity to straight up just start false accusing lmaoo this is just sad the fact im a coping link sooo likeee LMAOOO
+ohhh u want to be the chance of pt so badddd , ohhh u want these titles sooo badddd ohhhhh you know who u areee there is no point in shit talking behind my back btw and the audacity to straight up just start false accusing lmaoo this is just sad